ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ![Solar Beam](resources/SolarBeam_IV.png)
 ![Hydro Pump](resources/Hydro_Pump_IV.png)

-Move animation scripts can be viewed and edited either in hex by unpacking the move animation script NARC, or by using in WazaEffectEditor.
-When using WazaEffectEditor, having the [translation of the animation commands](https://github.com/Fexty12573/pokeplatinum/blob/ef0faaf5835f820d95754f6a3e434dcfdecb5348/src/battle_anim/battle_anim_system.c#L790) can be invaluable in interpreting what is happening as only some commands are fully named.
+The raw commands of **move animation scripts** can be viewed and edited either in a hex editor or by using in WazaEffectEditor.
+Having the [translation of the animation commands](https://github.com/Fexty12573/pokeplatinum/blob/ef0faaf5835f820d95754f6a3e434dcfdecb5348/src/battle_anim/battle_anim_system.c#L790) or referencing the associated decompiled code for the move animation script can be invaluable in interpreting the corresponding commands.

-Move animations call from common animation components, and similar animations will have similar patterns (such as charging or recharge moves having different animations on the first and second turn).

-There are four main types of animation components:
-1. **Animation Particle Systems** - files containing the literal visual elements to be used in move animation scripts.
-2. **Battle sprite translations and movements** - where a battler's sprite is rotated, scaled or translated (moved).
-3. **Backgrounds** - where the current background is replaced with a unique colour or design.
-4. **Sound Effects** - where sounds are played.

-The move animation for Pound is shown below in four different formats (Hex, WazaEffectEditor, WazaEffectEditor with Fexty's Command Names, and PokePlatinum decompiled code), to illustrate how interpreting an animation can be done.
+The move animation script for Pound is shown below in four different formats (HGSS Hex, HGSS WazaEffectEditor, HGSS WazaEffectEditor with Fexty's Command Names, and PokePlatinum decompiled code), to illustrate how interpreting an animation can be done.
 Line-breaks have been inserted into the hex representation to illustrate the mapping between the different formats:

 <details>
-<summary>Pound (Hex)</summary>
+<summary>Pound (HGSS Hex)</summary>
 ```
 38 00 00 00
 39 00 00 00 00 00 00 00